dennisstevanus/cz4045/README.md

 Installation
 ------------
 Below are step by step guide to clone this repository and install the required library used.
 1. Make sure you've installed git in your computer.
+(Note: Skip to step 4 if you already have the code from the submission zip and just open a terminal in the source code directory instead.)
 2. Clone this specific repository.
     1. If you have the Github Desktop, just find the "Clone Repository" in the File menu and enter this "https://github.com/dennisstevanus/cz4045.git".
     2. If you are using Github from terminal, you can just enter this code `git clone https://github.com/dennisstevanus/cz4045.git`.
+3. Go to the the repository directory.
+For example, after running the step 2.2 above, you can use `cd cz4045`.
+This will be referred as `project root directory`.
-3. If you like to you can setup an virtual environment
+4. Setup an virtual environment (optional).
+    The following are the tutorial on how to setup venv on Unix machine.
+For windows or more information, see this [link](https://docs.python.org/3/tutorial/venv.html)
-    1. Making the the virtual environment run this on terminal `python3 -m venv venv`
+    1. Making the the virtual environment: run this on terminal `python3 -m venv venv`
     2. Activate the Virtual environment `source venv/bin/activate`
-4. Install the required library by running this in terminal `pip install -r requirements.txt`
+5. Install the required library by running this in terminal `pip install -r requirements.txt`
-5. Install the corpus needed for the Python NLTK
+6. Install the corpus needed for the Python NLTK
     1. Run the nltk_download python script `python3 nltk_download.py`
     2. Choose the **all** for the all packages under the **Collections** tab.
 Download All Packages
+7.  **Important!** Setup the `PYTHONPATH` to include `project root directory` in the the `PYTHONPATH`.
+Tutorial on how to set this up is on this [link](https://bic-berkeley.github.io/psych-214-fall-2016/using_pythonpath.html).
+    Otherwise, it can also be done by using `PyCharm IDE` and then using the IDE's [code run assistance](https://www.jetbrains.com/help/pycharm/code-running-assistance-tutorial.html) which by default add `project root directory` to the `PYTHONPATH`.

 Content information
 ------------